 So, you've made the decision to return to natural hair.
 Instead of going the quick route of the big chop, you've chosen to transition, which allows you to retain length.
-The time you take to transition is up to you; some women want a very short one and plan to cut off their processed locks within several months, while other ladies want as long a transition as possible, which can be more challenging.
-Ahead, check out 10 expert-approved ways to ease your transition to natural hair, we spoke to the experts.
+The time you take to transition is up to you; some people want a very short amount of time and plan to cut off their processed locks within several months, while others want as long a transition as possible, which can be more challenging.
+To find out the best ways to transition to natural hair, we spoke to the experts.